rackerlabs/support-how-to/content/how-to/rackspace-cdn/rackspace-cdn-object-is-not-being-cached/index.md

 the most prevalent reasons why objects that are specified to be cached are not cached on an edge server:

-- Another configuration setting overrides the cache setting.
+- Another configuration setting overrides the cache setting
-- Query strings are making your objects unique.
+- Query strings are making your objects unique
-- The request is a **POST** request.
+- The request is a **POST** request
-- The origin server returns a 302 redirect.
+- The origin server returns a 302 redirect
-- The origin server sends no-store **Cache-Control** and **Expires** headers and the configuration is setup to honor **Cache-Control** and **Expires** headers.
+- The origin server sends no-store **Cache-Control** and **Expires** headers and the configuration is setup to honor **Cache-Control** and **Expires** headers
 - The origin server is sending an **Edge-Control** header specifying no-store.
-- The **Content Length** header from the origin does not match the actual content length.
+- The **Content Length** header from the origin does not match the actual content length
-- The **Date** header from the origin does not represent meaningful time because the origin clock is not synchronized.
+- The **Date** header from the origin does not represent meaningful time because the origin clock is not synchronized
-- The **Age** header from the origin is inconsistent.
+- The **Age** header from the origin is inconsistent
-- Authentication or revalidation settings require all objects to check freshness with the origin every time.
+- Authentication or revalidation settings require all objects to check freshness with the origin every time
-- The object is Edge Side Included (ESI)-processed or is a fragment from an ESI include.
+- The object is Edge Side Included (ESI)-processed or is a fragment from an ESI include
-- The ETag is mismatched from the origin.
+- The ETag is mismatched from the origin
-- ESSL is used, and even though a request goes to the same virtual IP (VIP) address, it resolves to a different physical IP address behind the VIP.
-As a result, it appears that the VIP doesn't have it in cache.
+- ESSL is used and even though a request goes to the same virtual IP (VIP) address, it resolves to a different physical IP address behind the VIP.
+As a result, it appears that the VIP doesn't have it in cache